GitbookIO/gitbook/docs/examples.md

 # Examples

-More than 50,000 books have benn published on [GitBook.com](https://www.gitbook.com/explore).
+More than 50,000 books have been published on [GitBook.com](https://www.gitbook.com/explore).

 ### Books